Last Updated on November 5, 2022

 Visit the Wat Kaew Temple in Krabi town

-If you spend two days in Krabi, you can take a tour of the Tiger Temple, Thung Teao, and of the hot spring the first day.
+If you spend two days in Krabi, you can take a tour of the Tiger Temple, Thung Teao, and the hot spring on the first day.
 And your second day, go kayaking and rock climbing.

 Don’t miss the night market in Krabi, the food is delicious, and you can buy cheap clothing too.
 Be careful it finishes early, contrary to most night markets in Thailand.